Sweden Democrats: Moderation and growth (1995–2010)

-In 1995, Klarström was replaced as party chairman by Mikael Jansson, a former member of the Centre Party.
-Jansson strove to make the party more respectable and, after skinheads started to impose on party meetings, the wearing of any kind of political uniform was formally banned in 1996.
-Also in 1996 it was revealed that a party member, Tina Hallgren, had been to a party meeting of National Socialist Front posing in a Nazi uniform.
+In 1995, Klarström was replaced as SD chairman by Mikael Jansson, a former member of the Centre Party.
+Jansson strove to make the party more respectable and took a direct stance against displays of extremism within its ranks.
+In 1995, the SD closed down its youth-wing and after skinheads started to impose on SD meetings, consuming alcohol at party events, displaying fascist imagery and the wearing of any kind of political uniform were formally banned in 1996.
+Also in 1996, it was revealed that an SD spokeswoman Tina Hallgren, had been to a party meeting of National Socialist Front posing in a Nazi uniform.
 Opposition to the party have mistakenly mixed these two events together and falsely claim that she was wearing the uniform at a rally of the Sweden Democrats and that it was because of this that the uniform ban came about.
-During the early 1990s, the party became more influenced by the French National Front, as well as the Freedom Party of Austria, the Danish People's Party, German The Republicans and Italian National Alliance.
-SD received economic support for the 1998 election from the French National Front, and became active in Le Pen's Euronat from the same time.
-By the end of the decade, the party took further steps to moderate itself by softening its policies on immigration and capital punishment.
+During the early 1990s, the SD sought to become a more conventional political party and became more influenced by the French National Rally, as well as the Freedom Party of Austria, the Danish People's Party, German The Republicans and Italian National Alliance.
+SD received economic support for the 1998 election from the then called French National Front, and became active in Jean-Marie Le Pen's Euronat from the same time.
+By the end of the decade, the party took further steps to moderate itself by distancing itself from all forms of fascist ideology, softening its policies on immigration and capital punishment and removing party figures deemed to be too radical.
 In 1999, the SD left Euronat although the youth wing remained affiliated until 2002.
-In 2001 the most extreme faction was expelled from the party, leading to the formation of the more radical National Democrats which in turn resulted in many of the SD's remaining hardline members leaving for the new party.
+In 2001, the most extreme faction was expelled from the party, leading to the formation of the more radical National Democrats which in turn resulted in many of the SD's remaining hardline members leaving for the new party.

-During the 2000s the so-called "Scania gang", also known as the "Gang of Four" or "Fantastic Four," which consisted of the youth wing chairman Jimmie Åkesson, as well as Björn Söder, Mattias Karlsson and Richard Jomshof continued and expanded the moderation policy, which included ousting openly extremist members, banning extreme-right activists from attending party events or obtaining membership, and further revising the SD's policy platform.
-Before the 2002 election, former Moderate Party MP Sten Christer Andersson defected to SD, citing that the party had gotten rid of its extreme-right elements.
-In 2003 the party declared the Universal Declaration of Human Rights to be a cornerstone of its policies.
+During the early 2000s, the so-called "Scania gang", also known as the "Gang of Four" or "Fantastic Four", which consisted of the youth wing chairman Jimmie Åkesson, as well as Björn Söder, Mattias Karlsson and Richard Jomshof continued and expanded the moderation policy, which included ousting openly extremist members, banning neo-Nazi activists from attending party events or obtaining membership, and further revising the SD's policy platform.
+Before the 2002 election, former Member of Parliament (MP) for the Moderate Party, Sten Andersson defected to SD, citing that the party had gotten rid of its extreme-right elements.
+In 2003, the party declared the Universal Declaration of Human Rights to be a cornerstone of its policies.
 In 2005, Åkesson defeated Jansson in a leadership contest.
 Shortly after, the party changed its logo from the flaming torch to one featuring an Anemone hepatica, reminiscent of the party's very first, but short-lived, logo (a stylised Myosotis scorpioides).

-The party formally introduced a charter against racism and extremism in 2010 and changed its self-description from “nationalist” to “social conservative” in 2011.
-In 2012, the leadership also implemented a zero-tolerance policy on breaking the charter.